-- Sec.
+Sec.
 2.24.
-"Significant Effect(s) on the Off-Reservation Environment" is the same as "Significant Effect(s) on the Environment" and occur(s) if any of the following conditions exist: - (a) A proposed Project has the potential to degrade the quality of the off-reservation environment, curtail the range of the environment, or achieve short-term, to the disadvantage of long-term, environmental goals. - (b) The possible effects of a Project on the off-reservation environment are individually limited but cumulatively considerable.
+"Significant Effect(s) on the Off-Reservation Environment" occur(s) if any of the following conditions exist:

+- (a) A proposed Project has the potential to degrade the quality of the offreservation environment, curtail the range of the off-reservation environment, or achieve short-term, to the disadvantage of long-term, environmental goals. - (b) The possible effects of a Project on the off-reservation environment are individually limited but cumulatively considerable.
 As used herein, "cumulatively considerable" means that the incremental effects of an individual Project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects. - (c) The off-reservation environmental effects of a Project will cause substantial adverse effects on human beings, either directly or indirectly.